Sweet Chocolate Candies (1 Bar (1.45 Oz)) and Date (1 Date)

 Choose Dark Chocolate

-Opt for dark chocolate with a higher cocoa content, as it generally contains less sugar than milk chocolate.
+Opt for dark chocolate with a high cocoa content instead of milk chocolate, as it contains less sugar.

 Find Glucose response for your favourite foods